itisaid/Doris/README.md

 ## Doris's Features ##
 - Scalable like HBase.
 Support large scale data storage and visit with scalable server deployment.
 - High available than HBase.
-Neither lost data nor reject app¡¯s access when any server is crashed.
+Neither lost data nor reject app's access when any server is crashed.
 - High performance.
 Less 4 ms for commonly data access.
 - Easy operation.
 Auto failover and data recover when server is crashed.
 Easy add servers to Doris cluster with web interface.
 - Optimized consistence hash algorithm.
 More balance on distributed data than traditional consistence hash algorithm.